 Figures I-11-A and I-11-B in Part I of this application provides a process schematic for the thermal desorption step of the PF-II process.
 Wastes selected for thermal desorption are transferred from their holding container (normally a 55-gallon drum) into 5-gallon buckets using a shovel.
-The buckets of PF-II waste solids are loaded into trays for the proposed unit, which are then loaded into the retort.
-If appropriate, water may be added to the reactor vessel and thoroughly mixed with the waste to form a homogeneous mixture or slurry.
+The buckets of PF-II waste solids are loaded into trays for the proposed-unit, which are then loaded into the retort.
+If appropriate, water may be added to the reactor vessel and thoroughly mixed with the waste to form a homogeneous mixture or slurry1.
 The slurry is mixed and externally heated in the retort reactor vessel.
-Non-contact steam circulated through a temperature control jacket is used to heat the reactor vessel and its contents.
+Non-contact steam circulated through a temperature control jacket is used to heat the reactor vessel and its contents2.
 During this phase of the process, the liquid portions of the waste evaporate, and water and organic constituents pass through the heat exchanger (condenser) where part of the vaporized waste is condensed (liquid phase) and part remains in the vapor phase.

 The vapor phase and condensate (liquid phase) are discharged into accumulator tanks.
-From there, the small volume of non-condensable vapors that pass through the vacuum pumps downstream of the condenser go to the RTO to destroy residual organics.
+From there, the small volume of non-condensable vapors that pass through the vacuum pumps downstream of the condenser go to the HEPA filters, a carbon adsorber (to capture regulated organic and inorganic constituents [e.g. mercury] which were not condensed), and RTO to destroy residual organics.
 Nitrogen may be used to blanket the waste inside the process.